DanGione/Space-Game/README.md

 # Space-Game
 A little physics-based game I made in Unity on a whim

-**DOWNLOAD SPACE-GAME.ZIP AND UNZIP IT TO A FOLDER!
+**DOWNLOAD SPACE GAME.ZIP AND UNZIP IT TO A FOLDER!
 IGNORE THE REST OF THE FILES IN HERE!!**

 **Escape exits the game**